 Sustainability has been important to me ever since I was a little kid.
-When school projects would come up, if given the choice, I would always choose topics like “water pollution” or “manatee protection policies” because I loved to learn about those things and I was happy to have the opportunity to teach a little something to my classmates – maybe they’d even be interested in what I had to say.
+For school projects, I would always choose topics like “water pollution” or “manatee protection policies” because I loved to learn about those things and I was happy to have the opportunity to teach a little something to my classmates.

 What do I do?

 As a small business owner, I work with lots of client types.
-But, as you can imagine from my story so far, I get an extra boost of enthusiasm when I am able to help organizations who are taking strides to sustain our earth.
-Sometimes sustainability is part of their regular business practices and sometimes it’s part of their volunteerism or philanthropic efforts.
+But, as you can imagine from my story so far, I get an extra boost of enthusiasm when I am able to help organizations that consider sustainability a core part of their business practices, services, or their philanthropic efforts.